prometheus/prometheus/docs/configuration/configuration.md

 Where `<domain_name>` is a valid DNS domain name.
 Where `<query_type>` is `SRV`, `TXT`, `A`, or `AAAA`.

-If you use `TXT` query type, that will do request by default to /metrics&target=<your_target_result>
+Using `TXT` query type allow you to specify sub URLs and protocol in target.
-This has been designed to have dns auto discovery feature for blackbox-exporter.
+This feature has been designed to allow dns auto discovery for blackbox-exporter.

-Below is an example of configuration file to configure blackbox address
+Below is an example with TXT DNS service discovery according to [Blackbox documentation](https://github.com/prometheus/blackbox_exporter#prometheus-configuration)

 ```yaml
 scrape_configs: